Meerut mutiny

 The Meerut mutiny was a military mutiny on 10 and 11 May 1857 in the city of Meerut in British-controlled India, the first significant armed action against British military authority which accelerated an outbreak of the Indian rebellion of 1857 and 1858.
-Most of the Indian native soldiers of whole city garrison, outraged by a severe punishment of their 85 other commarades, raised their weapons against the local British forces and eventually civilians in the city.
-The event sparkled an intense impulse to the other Indian soldiers in British ranks and following rebellion spreaded to various regions of British-ruled India.
+Most of the Indian native soldiers of whole city garrison, outraged by a severe punishment of their 85 other comrades, raised their weapons against the local British forces and eventually civilians in the city.
+The event sparked an intense impulse to the other Indian soldiers in British ranks and following rebellion spread to various regions of British-ruled India.

 Prelude

 In 1857 tensions between the sepoys, native Indian soldiers, and British colonial authority started to rise.
-Long-standing issues because of accepting men of different castas, service changes of 1856 General Service Enlistment Act, allowing to send sepoys out of the continent for their service, both of that contributed to unrest among sepoy troops.
-As a serious problem also appeared to be puting the new Enfield Pattern 1853 rifled musket in service in India.
+Long-standing issues because of accepting men of different castes, service changes of 1856 General Service Enlistment Act, allowing to send sepoys out of the continent for their service, both of that contributed to unrest among sepoy troops.
+As a serious problem also appeared to be putting the new Enfield Pattern 1853 rifled musket in service in India.
 Used paper cartridges serving as ammunition were imported pre-greased.
-While Muslim soldiers believed the paper was greased with pig fat and Hindus thought it was greased with cow one, opening the cartridge during rifle loading by tear-off the top with their teeth would mean to break their religion rules, as Muslims are not allowed to consume pork as same as Hindi cannot consume beef.
+While Muslim soldiers believed the paper was greased with pig fat and Hindus thought it was greased with cow one, opening the cartridge during rifle loading by tear-off the top with their teeth would mean to break their religion rules, as Muslims are not allowed to consume pork just as Hindus cannot consume beef.
 Some sepoys saw it as a direct attempt to dispute Muslim and Hindi traditions.

 Due to those circumstances in British colonial forces, on 29 March 1857 sepoy Mangal Pandey of Barrackpore garrison, Bengal, shot at two of his commanding officers, missed, then attempted suicide, failed and was later executed.
 By April, news about Pandey's deed had spread across North India and reached Meerut, which was then the second-largest East India Company garrison, counting 2,357 Indian sepoys and 2,038 British soldiers stationed there along with 12 British-manned guns.
 Several hundreds of British civilians were also present living in a separate cantonment, mostly relatives of European-British soldiers.